Using Hooks

 Hooks are a simple way to make Pure Blog do extra things when something changes on your site.
 Think of them like little trip‑wires: when a post is published, updated, or deleted, you can run your own code.

-You don’t need a plugin system or any complicated setup.
+You don't need a plugin system or any complicated setup.
 Just drop a small file into config/hooks.php, define the hook functions you care about, and Pure Blog will call them when the matching event happens.
+You can also define hooks in content/functions.php if you prefer to keep them alongside your content.

 What can hooks do?